panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 $0 -> $0 B
 ```

-Tree callbacks (discussed next) are very useful in controlling what is included in the tree.
+Tree callbacks (discussed next) are very useful in uncluttering the tree from useless and auxiliary information.

 ## Tree Callbacks